 Unfortunately, I have noticed that Judy Garland is not very well-known in France, and especially not amongst teenagers.
 People keep on watching The Wizard of Oz, but seldom know that Judy is the actual Dorothy.
 Now, I have met fans and musical theatregoers who all worship Judy as one of the greatest entertainers of all time.
 I have also met people who saw her perform in Paris at the Théâtre de Chaillot and at the Olympia.
-They have all told me that her first appearances in Paris were not so easy, since French people kept wondering who she was… But after her opening night, word of mouth spread: “the American Edith Piaf is in town!”…. and the next show was sold out.
+They have all told me that her first appearances in Paris were not so easy, since French people kept wondering who she was… But after her opening night, word of mouth spread: “the American Edith Piaf is in town!”…. and the next shows online ticket sales sold out the whole show.
 They loved her!

 How did your interest in Judy Garland first begin?

 When I was a kid, my father took my sister and me to the Mac Mahon to watch some MGM musicals.
 We also had tapes at home and we loved musicals!!!
 One day I saw A Star Is Born.
 I was eight and I will never forget it, because everything clicked for me!
 I realized what I wanted to do with my life: become a performer!